kiamazi/mira/README.md

   mira new -t "YOUR POST TITLE" -f "FLOOR_NAME"
 ```

-this command your content file in: content/FLOOR_NAME/yy-mm-dd-YOUR_POST_TITLE.pen
+this command make your content file in: content/FLOOR_NAME/yy-mm-dd-YOUR_POST_TITLE.pen
 in header this file have your fields structures, from structure/FLOOR_NAME + utid, title, date...

 NOTE: never edit utid